BabylonJS/OldDocumentationSite/content/How_To/GUI/ScrollViewer.md

 * [Playground Example - Scroll Viewer with Adjusting TextBlock](https://www.babylonjs-playground.com/#3EF49E#5)

-## Live-Updating and Multiple TextBlocks
+## Live-Updating and Child Containers

-The ScrollViewer accepts only ONE textblock child.
-You can modify its _.text_ property, including \\n linebreaks, to add/remove text content, using that single textBlock's font styles.
+The ScrollViewer accepts only ONE child control.
+If that single child is a textBlock, then you can modify its _.text_ property (including \\n linebreaks), to add/remove text content to/from that single textBlock.

-The ScrollViewer also accepts a single stackpanel for a child, and you may add/remove textBlocks (and possibly OTHER types of controls) to\from that stackpanel.
-You might wish to add ```stackpanel.ignoreLayoutWarnings = true;```
+The ScrollViewer also accepts a single CONTAINER (such as a stackpanel) for its single child.
+In that container, you may add/remove any type of control(s).
+For certain types of containers, you might choose to add ```container.ignoreLayoutWarnings = true;```, and you might need to set a non-percantage _height_ value to certain children within the container(s).

 ## Further reading